If you've noticed reports of Cape Cod shark sightings become more frequent in the 2010s and 2020s, you're not just imagining things.

 White shark sightings in Cape Cod have forced beaches to close.

-On the morning of Tuesday, Aug.
-2, during a window of just four hours, locals in the Cape Cod area spotted 14 great white sharks in the water off the coast of the cape, as reported by Boston.com.
+For instance, on the morning of Tuesday, Aug.
+2, 2022, during a window of just four hours, locals in the Cape Cod area spotted 14 great white sharks in the water off the coast of the cape, as reported by Boston.com.

-And Sharktivity, an app that tracks sightings of white sharks off the Atlantic coast only confirmed 12 sightings between Aug.
+And Sharktivity, an app that tracks sightings of white sharks off the Atlantic coast, only confirmed 12 sightings between Aug.
 1 and Aug.
-2, as per the NY Post.
+2, 2022, as per The NY Post.
 In fact, overall this week, there were over 20 shark sightings in the area, the news outlet reported.

-According to Boston.com, the sighting made closest to the shore in recent weeks was off the coast of the nearby Martha’s Vineyard, where someone saw a shark just about 5 to 10 yards away.
+According to Boston.com, the sighting made closest to the shore that month was off the coast of the nearby Martha’s Vineyard, where someone saw a shark just about 5 to 10 yards away.
 One pilot spotted three different sharks, at 25 yards, 200 yards, and several hundred yards away from the shore of the cape.

 Local authorities had to issue temporary beach closures, including South Beach in Edgartown, Mass., located on Martha’s Vineyard.

 Also in the summer of 2022, there were a number of sharks spotted on the shores of Long Island, forcing temporary closures of Jones Beach and Robert Moses State Park, as reported by News 12 Long Island.

 And just before summer 2022 began, a white shark was spotted off the coast of the Jersey Shore in New Jersey in May.
 The shark, named Ironbound, was spotted between Nova Scotia and the Florida Keys on multiple occasions since he was first tagged in 2019.

 Why have there been so many shark sightings?
 The growing great white shark population is at play.